RenpyRemix/multi-notify/README.md

 # Multiple Notify

 #### Note: All you really need are the two files in [The game folder](game).
 Just one image and a small script file.
 They can be dropped into a new or existing project and a sample will run before label start.
-Alternatively, just clone the lot as a zip from [The Repository Main Page](https://github.com/RenpyRemix/multi-notify)
+#### Alternatively, just clone the lot as a zip from [The Repository Main Page](https://github.com/RenpyRemix/multi-notify)

 Want your players to know when important events happen in your game?
+Want to use the `renpy.notify` system with its associated screen Action?

+Want it to do more though?
+Want multiple notifications on screen at once, want them animating in with ATL and animating out after a set time?
+Want a stored history of previous notifications?

 ![Image of Multiple Notify](explain_images/multi_notify.png?raw=true "Sample")